 In most cases, your program will only handle a limited set of exit points.
 When it does not recognize the 'epname', it should exit with the numeric result 0, which tells LISTSERV to take the default action.
 To exit with the result 0, you can take a normal operating system dependent exit.
-In particular, success status codes are translated to 0 under OpenVMSTM.
-To return any other numeric code, or to return a string code, you must use the system independent parameter return convention return below, except on VM where the operating system provides a suitable native convention for the return of one parameter of arbitrary length and contents.
+To return any other numeric code, or to return a string code, you must use the system independent parameter return convention return below, except on z/VM where the operating system provides a suitable native convention for the return of one parameter of arbitrary length and contents.
 So, REXX programs return their results with a standard RETURN or EXIT statement.
 The first blank-delimited word is interpreted as the numeric result, and the rest, if any, is the string result.
 In other words, the return string is broken up into number and string in exactly the same manner as with a PARSE VAR RESULT NUMBER STRING instruction.
-On VM, the system independent return convention is not used, because it is unnecessary and less efficient than the native method.
+On z/VM, the system independent return convention is not used, because it is unnecessary and less efficient than the native method.